-a.
+- a.
 Draw the tree that represents the possibilities for the cookie selections.
-Write the probabilities along each branch of the tree.
+Write the probabilities along each branch of the tree. - b.

-- b.
 Are the probabilities for the flavor of the SECOND cookie that Miguel selects independent of his first selection?
 Explain. - c.
-For each complete path through the tree, write the event it represents and find the probabilities.
+For each complete path through the tree, write the event it represents and find the probabilities. - d.

-d.
 Let S be the event that both cookies selected were the same flavor.
-Find P(S).
+Find P(S). - e.

-e.
 Let T be the event that the cookies selected were different flavors.
 Find P(T) by two different methods: by using the complement rule and by using the branches of the tree.
-Your answers should be the same with both methods.
+Your answers should be the same with both methods. - f.

-f.
 Let U be the event that the second cookie selected is a butter cookie.
 Find P(U).

-3.8: Chapter Homework is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.
+This page titled 3.H: Probability (Homework) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.